DefGuard/docs/help/configuring-vpn/adding-wireguard-devices/configuring-a-device-for-a-new-vpn-location.md

 # Configuring a device for new VPN Location manually

-If you (or your defguard administrator) have added a new VPN Location and you would like to connect to that location from your **existing device** (for which you have downloaded configuration for any previous locations), you need to:
+If you (or your Defguard administrator) have added a new VPN Location and you would like to connect to that location from your **existing device** (for which you have downloaded configuration for any previous locations), you need to:

 1. Go to **your profile** (_My Profile -_ which you'll find on the navigation on the left side of the screen)
 2. Click on the **gear icon on the device you want to download Location configuration** - a menu for that device will apear: